Supakornn/pruna/docs/user_manual/configure.rst

      - ➖
      - ➖
    * - ``compiler``
-     - Optimises the model with instructions for specific hardware.
+     - Optimizes the model with instructions for specific hardware.
      - ✅
      - ➖
      - ➖